SpeciesFileGroup/taxonworks_doc/docs/develop/contributing.md

 ### Follow TaxonWorks code conventions

 - Various README.md files exist in the code-base.
-- We have code linter (Rubocop), but it is not heavily used.
+- We have a code linter (Rubocop), but it is not heavily used.
 With growth this may change.

 ### Submit changes to the code base or repository